pmitros/cpsd-lottery/docs/choose.md

 * See how classrooms are managed.
 Do students look actively **engaged?** Are they doing things?

-* See if there are **parents** or other community members in the school.
+* See if there are **parents** or other community members in the school (especially helping out in classrooms).
   That shows family engagement by the school.

 * Look for **diversity**: students learn better when there’s a variety of them.
-And whether integrated?
+And are they integrated or do kids segregate?

 * See how well the school does for students a little outside of the mainstream.
 Almost all Cambridge schools target the median student well.
-Talk to teachers about what they do if students are ahead or behind.
+Talk to teachers about what they do if students are ahead or behind (esp. a few grade levels difference).

 * Look at **grades 3-5**.
 There are much bigger differences between schools as kids get older.
 Briefly look at middle schools too but realize things may change completely in the next six years.